Commencement Ceremony: Day-Of Guide

-- Camera and video equipment are allowed.
-However, we ask that you not create a distraction for other guests with your use of this equipment.
-Tripods cannot be set up in walkways or aisles.
-An independent professional photographer will be taking pictures of each graduate at check-in and as they cross the stage.
-Copies of this photograph will be made available to you for purchase a few weeks following the exercises.
+Camera and video equipment are allowed as long as they do not create a distraction for other guests.
+Tripods are not allowed in the Commencement venue.
+An independent professional photographer will be taking pictures of each graduate as they receive their degree.
+Photos will be available for purchase a few weeks following Commencement.

 Conferring of Degrees